aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/manage-ranges/detect-merged-cells-in-a-worksheet/_index.md

 Aspose.Cells provides the [**Cells.getMergedCells()**](https://reference.aspose.com/cells/java/com.aspose.cells/cells/#getMergedCells--) method which is used to get all merged cells.

-When the code below is executed, it clears the contents of the sheet and unmerges all the cell areas before saving the file again.
+When the code below is executed, it clears the contents of the sheet and unmerges all merged cell areas before saving the file again.

 **The Output File**